Benson Ford: Lincoln Futura concept car

 Based on a concept from the creative mind of Benson Ford at Lincoln-Mercury, and under his direction, the Lincoln Futura, an experimental futuristic concept car, was developed and designed by William M. Schmidt at Lincoln-Mercury.
 With designs completed, the car was hand built by Gia in Italy for 250 thousand dollars.
 Benson triggered a sensation with it at 1955 auto shows.
-The concept car featured push-button transmission controls, a 300-horsepower V-8 engine, a 38 cubic inch Lincoln engine and powertrain, a Lincoln Mark II chassis. and a double-dome canopy roof.
+The concept car featured push-button transmission controls, a 300-horsepower V-8 Lincoln engine and powertrain, a Lincoln Mark II chassis. and a double-dome canopy roof.
 Though Lincoln-Mercury opted not to mass produce the Lincoln Futura, the sensational unique car would make Benson Ford famous, as he drove the car on the streets of New York City for curious crowds lining the streets in wonder, brought the car to auto shows across the United States, and appeared in newsreels promoting the new invention.
 Benson opted not to mass produce the car at Lincoln-Mercury, but the car's appearances made an indelible impression and was a great publicity stunt for Benson Ford and Lincoln-Mercury.

 Hollywood customizer George Barris took notice, and eventually bought the Futura from Ford in 1959.
 A few years later, Benson Ford's Lincoln Futura would become world famous again as Barris turned Benson Ford's Futura car from pearlescent white to black color, and into the original Batmobile for the new 1966-1968 Batman television series.
 In 1966, the new Batman became one of the first television series produced in full color by William Dozier, with the Lincoln Futura driven by Batman actor Adam West, briefly making the Lincoln Futura Batmobile the most famous and recognizable car in the world, and making unknown Batman actor Adam West the best known television actor in the world because of the car he drove in bat costume, along with his front seat costumed masked sidekick Robin, unknown actor Burt Ward.
 In 2013, Barris sold the original Benson Ford Futura Car turned Batmobile for 4.6 million dollars.